daizutabi/ivory/docs/quickstart.md

 run.dataloaders.fold
 ```

-By loading a run, we obtained the trained model.
+By loading a run, we obtained the *pretrained* model.

 ```python
 run.model.eval()